jolynch/website/content/posts/jimmy_johns_and_web_services.md

 for pending demand changes and pre-compute the cache entries for that demand.
-For example, if you use [change data capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) from your database to inform offline cache pre-compute systems which goes off, calculates the value a cache should have and writes it into the cache pre-emptively, you can significantly improve your cache hit rate and keep systems running fast.
+For example, if you use [change data capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) from your database to inform offline cache pre-compute systems which go off, calculates the value a cache should have and writes it into the cache pre-emptively, you can significantly improve your cache hit rate and keep systems running fast.
 A common example of this in industry are cache invalidation systems like